Systemcluster/wrappe/README.md

 Building a dictionary can increase the packing time and can in some cases negatively affect the compression ratio.
 It is recommended to test the results with and without this option to determine whether it is beneficial for the specific use case.

+## Performance

+Wrappe is optimized for compression ratio and decompression speed, generally matching or outperforming other packers in terms of both.
+Packed files are decompressed from the memory-mapped executable directly to disk in parallel, while extraction is skipped when the files are already unpacked.
+This enables fast startup of packed executables with minimal overhead.

+> As an example, a 400 MB PyInstaller one-directory output with 1500 files packed with wrappe at maximum compression level results in a 100 MB executable that unpacks and starts in around 500 milliseconds on a modern system on the first run and instantly on subsequent runs.
+This is around 50% faster and only 5% larger than the same project packed by PyInstaller in one-file mode with UPX compression, which unpacks and loads into memory on every run.

+Generally, on a reasonably modern system, the decompression speed of wrappe is limited by the read and write speed of the storage medium.

 ## Compilation

 Compiling wrappe will also compile a runner for your current platform by default.